mlogwood/mlogwood.github.io/README.md

 ## Results
 After conducting the Pearson correlation analysis and regression, we obtained the following results:

-- **Pearson Correlation Coefficient**: r = 0.291
+- **Pearson Correlation Coefficient**: r = 0.303
-- **P-value**: p = 1.895e-04
+- **P-value**: p = 6.544e-05

-Interpretation of Results:
+## Interpretation of Results:
 The results suggest a moderate, positive correlation between trading volume and volatility for the selected stocks.
-A correlation coefficient of 0.291 indicates that, in general, higher trading volumes tend to correspond with higher volatility, although the relationship is not perfect.
+A correlation coefficient of 0.303 indicates that, in general, higher trading volumes tend to correspond with higher volatility, although the relationship is not perfect.

-The p-value of 1.895e-04 is well below the commonly used threshold of 0.05, which indicates that the correlation is statistically significant.
+The p-value of 6.544e-05 is well below the commonly used threshold of 0.05, which indicates that the correlation is statistically significant.
 This means that the observed relationship between volume and volatility is unlikely to have occurred by chance and can be considered a real pattern in the data.

-##Visualizing the Data:
+## Visualizing the Data:
 In **Figure 2**, a regression analysis of volume vs. volatility is presented, where the relationship is captured by a regression line that helps visualize the trend.

 **Figure 2:** Regression Analysis: Volume vs. Volatility.